airqo-platform/AirQo-api/src/auth-service/docs/access-control/NETWORK_DEPRECATION_GUIDE_ANALYTICS.md

 ## What changed

-The Auth Service's `GET /users/networks` endpoint has been **removed entirely** (404 as of this change reaching staging/production) as part of a full removal of the legacy `networks` org-membership concept, superseded by `groups`.
+The Auth Service's `GET /users/networks` endpoint has been **removed entirely** as part of a full removal of the legacy `networks` org-membership concept, superseded by `groups`.
+Since the dedicated route is gone, the request now falls through to the generic `GET /users/:user_id` route instead of hitting a router-level 404 — expect a 400 validation error ("the user ID must be an object ID"), not a 404, as of this change reaching staging/production.

 Two dead call sites were found calling it:
 - `validate_network()` in `api/utils/data_formatters.py` (analytics)